 Sanctify them by Your truth.
 Your word is truth.

-- They don’t study the Word of God for themselves ~ and ~
+- They don’t study the Word of God for themselves.

 - They love to worship their prophetic idols.

-The key verse in this installment holds some of the strongest language I’ve read about how God feels about the “business” of reusing each other’s false prophecy and putting God’s Name on it.
+The key verse in this installment holds some of the strongest language I’ve read about how God feels about the “business” of reusing each other’s false prophecy and putting God’s name on it.

-As I read the verses above, I can’t help but feel like the Father is insulted by a false prophet’s lack of ingenuity.
-And there is no scriptural evidence to suggest that the recycling of prophetic messages became an acceptable practice in the New Testament either.
+From reading the verses above, I can’t help but feel like the Father is insulted by a false prophet’s lack of ingenuity.
+And there is no scriptural evidence to suggest that the recycling of prophetic messages became an acceptable practice in the New Testament, either.

 Why do the false prophets find it acceptable to use each others’ prophetic words?

-- It supports the errant doctrine of the prophetic empire. – Both the prophetic movement and each individual ministry benefits from this practice in the long run.
+- It supports the errant doctrine of the prophetic empire. – Both the prophetic movement and all the individual ministries benefit from this practice, in the long run.
 Because they have created (and continue to create) a mindset among their listeners, every time the word is repeated, it reinforces the desired mindset.

-- It energizes a false prophet’s self-deception. – As we have read in part 1, many of these prophet’s are genuinely nice people, but they are very deceived.
-As they hear these words and phrases from what they think is the Spirit of God, somehow it reinforces in their minds the delusion that God speaking to them.
-But they are not hearing from God … they are either hearing from a deceiving spirit, or they have just heard that “word” before from someone else.
-This error occurs because they have not been taught to discern between the Holy Spirit, another spirit, or their own thoughts and opinions.
+- It energizes a false prophet’s self-deception. – As we have read in Chapter 1, many of these prophets are genuinely nice people, but they are very deceived.
+As they hear these words and phrases from what they think is the Spirit of God, somehow it reinforces in their minds the delusion that God is speaking to them.
+But they are not hearing from God.
+They are either hearing from a deceiving spirit, or they have just heard that “word” before from someone else.
+This error occurs because they have not been taught to discern between the Holy Spirit, another spirit, and their own thoughts and opinions.

-While studying this out in the Word, one can quickly see possible conflict.
+While studying this in the Word, a student can quickly find a possible conflict.

-Does the content hold True to the core message of a prophet, or does it distract?
+- Does the content hold true to the core message of a prophet, or does it distract?
 Remember the core message of the prophet?
-(If you don’t remember this, you may want to look at part 4 again)

-In this series, we’ve studied many verses that show how a false prophet will preach a soft message to those who really need a sharp rebuke.
+In this book, we’ve studied many verses that show how a false prophet will preach a soft message to those who really need sharp rebuke.

 Does the agreed upon prophecy come true?

 The false prophets agreed that the King was going to have success, when in fact, he died.
-This message obviously did not come to pass.
+Their foretelling obviously did not come to pass.
 In the same way, false prophets will agree upon MANY different points that:

 - Open Doors – Open Gates